-Under System -> Amasty FPC Warmer -> Performance Reports, there are two tabs: Status Codes and Warmed Pages.
-The first one shows the amount of cached and warmed pages.
+Under System -> Amasty FPC Warmer -> Performance Reports, there are 3 tabs: Status Codes, Warmed Pages, and Efficiency Report.
+The first one shows the number of cached and warmed pages.

-The second tab displays the quantity of warmed pages for each day of a certain time interval.
+The second tab displays the number of warmed pages per each day of a specified time interval.

-As you can see, the Amasty Full Page Cache Warmer Magento 2 module not only crawls and warms cache automatically, it is also allows to configure lots of various parameters to make the process more precise as well as provides data describing the performance of your Magento 2 storefront.
+As you can see, the Amasty Full Page Cache Warmer Magento 2 module not only crawls and warms cache automatically, it also allows admins to configure lots of various parameters to make the process more precise.
+Besides, the extension provides data that shows the performance of your Magento 2 storefront.
+As for the price, the M2 module costs $219.
 For further information about this Magento 2 full page cache warmer, follow the link below the post.
 Besides, we recommend you to check our comparison of the extension with its closest competitor: Magento 2 FPC Warmers Comparison.